 - Feeling lightheaded or dizzy

 - Difficulty when exercising or completing day-to-day activities

 If you have these symptoms, it’s possible your severe aortic stenosis has reached a life-threatening stage.

 Performed through open-heart surgery, a surgeon will replace the diseased aortic valve with an artificial valve.
 During the operation, your heart is stopped and a heart-lung machine temporarily takes over the function of pumping blood through your body.

 Transcatheter Aortic Valve Replacement (TAVR) procedure

-The artificial valve is compressed onto a catheter that travels through a hollow tube up through a large blood vessel, all the way to your heart.
+An artificial valve is compressed onto a catheter that travels through a hollow tube to your heart.
 Your doctor will expand the replacement valve, pushing the diseased parts of the aortic valve out of the way.
-Special X-ray equipment is used to guide positioning and placement of the new valve.

 Illustrations for information purposes – not indicative of actual size or clinical outcome.

 1. Bach D, Radeva J, Birnbaum H, et al. Prevalence, Referral Patterns, Testing, and Surgery in Aortic Valve Disease: Leaving Women and Elderly Patients Behind.
 J Heart Valve Disease.
 2007:362-9.